dalameh/Hybrid-Cloud-Analytics-Engine/README.md

 | **Business Logic** | Domain-specific rules and reference integrity checks |
 | **Analytic Readiness** | Metric-validity and distribution checks |

-This programmatic approach allows for complex, multi-column logic and cross-table validation that exceeds standard expectation syntax.
+This programmatic approach allows for complex, multi-column logic and cross-table validation that **exceeds standard expectation syntax**.

 This layer additionally adds a metadata column (`_silver_processed_at`) for **lineage tracking**.